Nobody buys CDs anymore. Anyone still running a record label would be better off giving up the ghost rather than throwing good money after bad.

 No label is immune from the occasional misstep, as The Journeyman shows, a polemic against railway privatisation that, lyrically, is somewhat heavy handed.
 That’s probably an inevitable byproduct, however, of not being afraid to release material likely to divide opinion, such as Jungle Queen by The Maerlock Big Band, a jazz-funk-fiddle reel mashup that is perversely enjoyable.

 Whether to prove that the recording industry remains a worthwhile pursuit or simply to celebrate some fine releases, Fellside have produced a compilation diverse enough to have something for all tastes.
-Roll on the 50th anniversary.Nick Hart
+Roll on the 50th anniversary.Nick Brook

 Released February 2016 on Fellside Recordings